jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 ## Contrastive Metric Learning 👓

 From an algorithmic perspective,
-**Finetuner** leverage contrastive metric learning approach to improve your model.
+**Finetuner** leverages a contrastive metric learning approach to improve your model.
 How does it work?

 ### Step 1: Convert your model into an Embedding Model